nourahsaud/T5-Data-Science-Bootcamp/README.md

 #### The data provided by Yahoo finance, and it's Almost clean and ready to use, I checked the missing values, dublicats and noisy data, after that I've created some visualisation, and lastly applied the models.

 ## Data
-#### The AAPL dataset which was used in this case study has been taken from Yahoo Finance, it has 7 columns and 8050 Rows,
+#### The AAPL dataset which was used in this case study has been taken from Yahoo Finance, it has 7 columns and 8050 Rows:

 Variable  | Description
 ------------- | -------------